Mamluk Sultanate: Emblems and blazons

 Mosque lamp of Amir Qawsun, dated 1329.
 Qawsun's blazon, a red cup on a yellow field, is prominently visible on the upper section.
 Metropolitan Museum of Art.

-Mamluks sultans and emirs had personal blazons, which were important symbols of their status and a distinctive cultural feature of the Mamluk ruling class.
+Mamluk sultans and emirs had personal blazons, which were important symbols of their status and a distinctive cultural feature of the Mamluk ruling class.
 With the possible exception of the earliest years of the regime, Mamluks chose their own blazons.
-This was done while they were emirs and the blazon usually symbolized the office or position they held at this time.
-The blazon appeared on their banners and it was retained even after they became sultans.
-Such blazons were an important feature of Mamluk visual culture and they are found on all kinds of objects manufactured for Mamluk patrons.
+This was done while they were emirs, and the blazon usually symbolized the office or position they held at this time.
+The blazon appeared on their banners, and it was retained even after they became sultans.
+Such blazons were an important feature of Mamluk visual culture, and they are found on all kinds of objects manufactured for Mamluk patrons.
 They were also featured in Mamluk architecture, though less consistently.
 This heraldic practice was unique in the medieval Muslim world.

 Unlike European heraldry, Mamluk blazons used a much more limited set of images and symbols for their charges: only about forty-five symbols were used.
 Early Mamluk blazons were simple, usually featuring a single symbol such as a cup, sword, or an animal.
 Some banners were merely distinguished by patterned fabrics and plain geometric divisions.
 The blazon of Baybars was a panther, lion, or leopard, while that of Qalawun, according to one author, was a fleur-de-lis.
-From the late 13th century to the mid 14th century, the crescent moon appears on Mamluk ceramics and some Mamluk coins, either alone or in conjunction with other symbols, though it was rarely used for personal blazons.
+From the late 13th century to the mid-14th century, the crescent moon appears on Mamluk ceramics and some Mamluk coins, either alone or in conjunction with other symbols, though it was rarely used for personal blazons.
 Starting with al-Nasir Muhammad, epigraphic blazons (with Arabic calligraphy) became part of the heraldic repertoire.

 From the late 14th to the mid-15th centuries, blazons became more complex and their shields were usually divided into three parts, with the main symbol placed within each division, sometimes in pairs.
 After this, late Mamluk blazons became even more elaborate but were more homogenous in style.
 They were filled with details, including up to five or six different symbols.
 By this point, they were possibly no longer used as individualized personal blazons but perhaps more as general marks of their social class.

 The Mamluk sultans also followed the Ayyubids in using yellow as the official colour associated with the sultan and used on sultanic banners.
 Baybars is said to have noted the yellow colour of his banners in opposition to the red banners of Bohemund VI.
 After Selim II conquered Damascus in 1516, a contemporary writer, Ibn Tulun, noted that the rich yellow silk banner of the Mamluks was replaced by the plain red banner of the Ottomans.
 Red banners are also known to have been used by the Mamluks, as the historian Ibn Taghribirdi (d.
 1470) recorded that Sultan al-Mu'ayyad gifted a red banner to one of his vassals in Anatolia.